relyks7/PROJECT_FERRUM/README.md

 **PROJECT_FERRUM**

-A metal-optimised kernel with fused ops for extremely fast and efficient single-device training.
+A Metal-optimised kernel with fused ops for extremely fast and efficient single-device training.

-Allows the ability to reap the benefits of sparse attention.
-Could possibly expand to an automatic fuser, which would be much faster than pytorch.
+Makes sparse attention possible in sub-quadratic time.

+Can be turned into a wrapper to create fused kernel ops for any function, drastically increasing speed.

 Expansion to CUDA could follow.